 - Changing your delivery mode (standard delivery or accelerated delivery).

-- Choosing a different time zone for your AdWords account.
+- Choosing a different time zone for your Google Ads account.

 Find out how to select a time zone, and how it affects your budget cycle.